 analysis, HMO lettings presently have the highest yields at 7.5%, which is more than double the average for typical BTL homes.
 HMOs are often houses or flats shared by multiple tenants who rent their rooms and the property's social amenities separately.
 Since the pandemic, there has been an increase in the demand for HMOs, particularly among students, who want to obtain shared housing with acquaintances close to their respective universities and city attractions.
 HMOs require a license to be rented out with multiple occupation, more details can be found here.

 A purpose-built student accommodation (PBSA) is a private shared residence designed particularly for students and does not require an HMO licence.
-These are in in high demand at this time of year as students look for housing for the new academic year.
+Student housing are in in high demand at this time of year as students look for housing for the new academic year.
 International students are PBSA's primary market because they require this convenience when entering a new country.
 According to Studying in UK, the number of overseas students enrolled in higher education in the academic year 2020/21 was 605,130.
 COVID-19 constraints on face-to-face teaching affected this year, so expect that number to climb even more rapidly in the coming years as restrictions lift.
 This can be a great opportunity to invest in HMOs or PBSAs for the oncoming influx of new international students.

 Is property still a good investment 2023 UK?...